Indigenous peoples of the Americas: Nicaragua

-About 5% of the Nicaraguan population are Indigenous.
+About 5 percent of the Nicaraguan population is Indigenous.
 The largest Indigenous group in Nicaragua is the Miskito people.
-Their territory extended from Cape Camarón, Honduras, to Rio Grande, Nicaragua along the Mosquito Coast.
-There is a native Miskito language, but large numbers speak Miskito Coast Creole, Spanish, Rama and other languages.
+Their territory extended from Cabo Camarón, Honduras, to La Cruz de Rio Grande, Nicaragua along the Mosquito Coast.
+There is a native Miskito language, but large numbers speak Miskito Coast Creole, Spanish, Rama, and other languages.
 Their use of Creole English came about through frequent contact with the British, who colonized the area.
 Many Miskitos are Christians.
 Traditional Miskito society was highly structured, politically and otherwise.
 It had a king, but he did not have total power.
 Instead, the power was split between himself, a Miskito Governor, a Miskito General, and by the 1750s, a Miskito Admiral.
 Historical information on Miskito kings is often obscured by the fact that many of the kings were semi-mythical.

-Another major Indigenous culture in eastern Nicaragua are the Mayangna (or Sumu) people, counting some 10,000 people.
-A smaller Indigenous culture in southeastern Nicaragua are the Rama.
+Another major Indigenous culture in eastern Nicaragua is the Mayangna (or Sumu) people, counting some 10,000 people.
+A smaller Indigenous culture in southeastern Nicaragua is the Rama.

 Other Indigenous groups in Nicaragua are located in the central, northern, and Pacific areas and they are self-identified as follows: Chorotega, Cacaopera (or Matagalpa), Xiu-Subtiaba, and Nicarao.